Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

         * The number of titles filled by employees who are retiring

  The query results in new tables created from the select statements and table joins were exported to CSV files.

-employees, their titles, employment datesf rom these files to determine the number of retiring employes.
-In order to determine the count of employees eligible for retirement, the project involved creating database tables to store the data from the CSV files imported and joining various tables on primary keys and constraints to retrieve information from specific columns in those table.

 PostgreSQL and pgAdmin were used to write SQL statements and functions for the schema and queries generated during the analysis.
 In addition, the SQL files were also created in Visual Studio Code editor to store the .sql files.